Kenya - Masai Mara

 There's up to 500 species of birds in the Masai Mara and I suspect we've barely scraped the surface of what we could see.
 These are some images from across our two visits.

-Hippo's are notoriously territoral and fights can break out as quickly as they start.
-There was a baby in the area and this interloping hippo was swiftly shown it wasn't welcome.
+Hippo are notoriously territoral animals and fights can break out and finish very quickly.
+There was a baby in the area and this interloper was swiftly shown it wasn't welcome.
 After watching them in the river outside our tent, I can categorically say they are pretty disgusting animals.
 I did find it entertaining to watch a common sandpiper taking advantage of the ever present flies around hippo's knowing I'd be seeing them around the coastline of Mull later in the year.

-I need to cut this off at some point otherwise I'll still be writing in 2027!
-To finish off, these are some of the other shots I've managed over the last couple of years of the amazing animals in the Masai Mara.
+It's a photographers paradise and to finish off, these are some of the other shots I've managed over the last couple of years of the amazing animals in the Masai Mara.
 I'd followed the Governors camps on social media for years before finally taking the plunge to visit and I'm very glad we did, I'd highly recommend them if you're looking to safari in the area.

 Comments